- Faculty member at Chinese University of Hong Kong and Tsinghua University (Beijing)

 - Finance and Banking

-Syaru Shirley Lin, Compton Visiting Professor in World Politics at the Miller Center, teaches at the Chinese University of Hong Kong, Tsinghua University in Beijing and National Chengchi University in Taipei.
+Syaru Shirley Lin, Compton Visiting Professor in World Politics at the Miller Center, teaches at the Chinese University of Hong Kong and Tsinghua University in Beijing.
 Her book, Taiwan’s China Dilemma, on the impact of the evolution of Taiwanese national identity on cross-Strait economic policy, was published by Stanford University Press in 2016 and in Chinese in 2019.
 Lin is currently working on the high-income trap in East Asia.
 Her commentaries frequently appear in both English and Chinese media.

 Lin graduated from Harvard College and earned a PhD from the University of Hong Kong.
 Previously, she was a partner at Goldman Sachs, where she led the firm’s private equity and venture capital efforts in Asia.
 She spearheaded the firm’s investments in many technology start-ups and was a founding board member of the Alibaba Group and the Semiconductor Manufacturing International Corporation.
 She also specialized in the privatization of state-owned enterprises in China and Singapore.